 Nearby to the south is a similar church called Holy Mother of God – essentially a smaller recreation.
 To the north, meanwhile, is another smaller church with its roof now missing.

 Our group stepped inside Katoghike Church for a bit to admire the details.
-Supposedly, restoration work here was handled by an Italian-Armenian couple who meticulously recreated the look and feel of the original.
+The restoration work here was handled by an Italian-Armenian couple who meticulously recreated the look and feel of the original.

 And then to my surprise, our tour guide suddenly walked to the center of the room and started singing some beautiful Armenian church music.
 The church’s excellent acoustics really enhanced the celestial music’s power.

 Marmashen Monastery is situated on the left bank of the Akhurian River.
-Many of us went over for a view of the water, with the late afternoon timing making for perfect lighting conditions.
+And following the performance, many of us went over for a view of the water, with the late afternoon sun making for perfect lighting conditions.

 If you visit Marmashen Monastery, you may notice a cat wandering around the church grounds.
 A local man explained that as a kitten, all her siblings were killed by a fox, leaving her as the only survivor.

 Despite the traumatic experience, the cat seems to be in good spirits.
-And she’s quite the attention seeker.
-She’s more than happy to pose for some photos in exchange for a few scratches.
+And she’s quite the attention seeker who’s more than happy to pose for a few photos.

 Getting to Gyumri independently from Yerevan is easy enough.
 You can either take a marshrutka (minibus) or a train.
 Marshrutkas depart regularly from outside Zoravor Andranik metro station, and the ride lasts a few hours.
 The train, meanwhile, departs at 8am.